emnshchkv/Amyloidogenic-Mutagenesis/README.md

 1. **Original Sequence**: The input sequence unchanged
 2. **Single Mutations**: Each enhancer replaced individually with R or P
 3. **Dipeptide Insertions**: Each enhancer replaced with WY or WM
-4. **Pentapeptide Insertions**: Each enhancer replaced with KLVFF or LPFFD
-5. **Combinatorial Mutations**: Multiple enhancers mutated simultaneously
+4. **Combinatorial Mutations**: Multiple enhancers mutated simultaneously
-6. **Fixed Combinations**: All enhancers to P, all to R, or alternating P/R
+5. **Fixed Combinations**: All enhancers to P, all to R, or alternating P/R

 ### FASTA Header Format